ASM-Advised-Projects/rasm-software/README.md

 **Configuration**

-Provides a simple read/write interface to all configuration files.
+Provides a simple access/modify interface to all configurations which are loaded from, and synchronized with, a set of configuration files.
 This interface is provided by a singleton that can be used by all subsystems.

 **Logging**

-Provides a single logging facility (a singleton) that can be accessed by all subsystems.
+Defines a single logging interface (as a singleton) that can be used by all subsystems.
 Manages the log file system and provides four log message levels: notice, warning, error, and critical.

 **Battery Monitoring**